syncfusion-content/xamarin-docs/Xamarin/Introduction/Troubleshooting/System.IO.PathTooLongException-occurs-during-sample-browser-compilation.md

 You can resolve this issue by using anyone of the following steps.

-1. If you are facing this issue while building the application, change the OutputPath and IntermdeiateOutputPath to a shorter path in the respective project’s .csproj under the required configuration.
+1. If you are facing this issue while building the application, change the OutputPath and IntermediateOutputPath to a shorter path in the respective project’s .csproj under the required configuration.

    ![](images/img1.png)